bsdpozzo/ASSESSING-BASIS-RISK-IN-MARGIN-INSURANCE-FOR-BEEF-CATTLE-FARMING-IN-BRAZIL/README.md

 - `basis_risk.R` — federal-level and state-level price-based simulations

-Ensure that all required R packages are installed and that the data files are correctly placed in the `data/` directory.
+Ensure that all required R packages are installed and that the publicly available data files are correctly placed in the data/ directory.

 ## Data Availability
-The data provided in this repository are intended for academic research purposes only.
-Any restrictions related to redistribution or commercial use should comply with the terms established by the original data providers.
+All datasets shared in this repository are publicly available and free of redistribution restrictions.
+Any restricted-access data used in the analysis are clearly identified and must be requested directly from the original data provider, in accordance with their data-use policies.

 ## Contact
 For questions or suggestions regarding this repository, please contact the author.